Approximate Bayesian Computation with Path Signatures: Introduction

-\paragraph{Rejection ABC} The standard \gls{rej} algorithm corresponds to choosing a uniform kernel $K_\epsilon(d) \propto \mathbbm{1}\left[d < \epsilon\right]$.
-That is, parameter values $\bth$ are independently drawn from the prior and are retained as samples from an approximate posterior according to whether the distance $d$ between $\bs(\by)$ and $\bs(\bx)$ falls below a threshold $\epsilon$.
-The choice of threshold $\epsilon$ is left to the experimenter, and for example may be determined in advance of the inference procedure, or chosen after simulation time such that a certain proportion of the total simulation budget is retained.
+The approach as presented above leaves open a plethora of possible choices for $\bs$, $\rho$ and $K_{\varepsilon}(\cdot)$---or, more generally, the loss function $\ell$---which has sparked great interest in the choice of those values in different scenarios, the complete enumeration of which is beyond the scope of this overview.
+However, we summarise here some of the most common approaches. \paragraph{Rejection ABC} The standard \gls{rej} algorithm corresponds to choosing a uniform kernel $K_{\varepsilon}(\cdot) \propto \mathbbm{1}\left(\cdot \leq \varepsilon\right)$.
+That is, parameter values $\bth$ are independently drawn from the prior and are retained as samples from an approximate posterior according to whether the distance between $\bs(\by)$ and $\bs(\bx)$ falls at or below a threshold $\varepsilon$.
+The choice of threshold $\varepsilon$ is left to the experimenter, and for example may be determined in advance of the inference procedure, or chosen after simulation time such that a certain proportion of the total simulation budget is retained.

 \paragraph{Semi-automatic ABC} \cite{Fearnhead2012} propose a method for automatically generating low-dimensional summary statistics by reducing a larger candidate set of summaries, referred to as \gls{saabc}.
-Given a set of $N$ training data points $\left(\bx_i, \bth_i\right) \sim p( \bx, \bth)$, $i=1, \dots, N$, and a candidate vector $\mathbf{g}(\cdot)$ of $J$ summary statistics, the method proceeds by performing vector-valued linear regression from $\mathbf{g}(\bx_i)$ to $\bth_i$, producing a matrix $A$ of coefficients.
-The summaries $\bs$ are then taken to be the output of this regression, i.e. $\bs(\bx_i) = A \mathbf{g}(\bx_i)$.
-The motivation for this is that, under a quadratic loss, the optimal summary statistics can be shown to be the posterior mean $\mathbb{E}\left[\bth \mid \by\right]$.
+Their approach may be summarised as follows: Given a set of $N$ training data points $\left(\bx^{(i)}, \bth^{(i)}\right) \sim p( \bx, \bth)$, $i=1, \dots, N$, and a candidate vector $\mathbf{g}(\cdot)$ of $J$ summary statistics, the method proceeds by performing vector-valued linear regression from $\mathbf{g}(\bx^{(i)})$ to $\bth^{(i)}$, producing a matrix $A$ of coefficients.
+The summaries $\bs$ are then taken to be the output of this regression, i.e. $\bs(\bx^{(i)}) = A \mathbf{g}(\bx^{(i)})$.
+The motivation for this is that, under a quadratic loss, the optimal summary statistics can be shown to be the posterior mean $\mathbb{E}\left(\bth \mid \by\right)$.
 A drawback of this method, however, is that it requires the construction of an initial set of candidate summaries, which would need to be informative.
 Other approaches in this vein include that of \citet{Nakagome2013}, in which the authors propose the use of \gls{saabc} using kernel ridge regression, to exploit the nonlinearities induced by kernel methods in this regression task.